songyy0415/epsilon/poincare/doc/simplification.md

 `ApproximateToFloat` strategy is less demanding in term of tree size, but the quality of the simplification will downgrade compared to the `Default` one.

 Strategy is a context parameter given to the simplification.
-We start simplification with the given strategy, and we can downgrade the strategy during the simplification process for example if:
+We start simplification with the given strategy, and we can downgrade the strategy during the simplification process if `TreeStack` is full for example.
-- we detected units in the expression
-- `TreeStack` is full

-To ensure a constant strategy throughout the simplification process, we raise a `RelaxContext` exception that restarts the simplification with a downgraded strategy, unless it is already at the downgraded strategy.

 Most of the time, we use the `Default` strategy and let the simplification handle eventual strategy change.